nautobot/nautobot/nautobot/docs/plugins/development.md

 Plugins can register custom validator classes which implement model validation logic to be executed during a model's `clean()` method.
 Like template extensions, custom validators are registered to a single model and offer a method which plugin authors override to implement their validation logic.
 This is accomplished by subclassing `PluginCustomValidator` and implementing the `clean()` method.

-Plugin authors must raise `django.core.exceptions.ValidationError` within the `clean()` method to trigger validation error messages which are propgated to the user and prevent saving of the model instance.
+Plugin authors must raise `django.core.exceptions.ValidationError` within the `clean()` method to trigger validation error messages which are propagated to the user and prevent saving of the model instance.
 A convenience method `validation_error()` may be used to simplify this process.
 Raising a `ValidationError` is no different than vanilla Django, and the convenience method will simply pass the provided message through to the exception.

 When a PluginCustomValidator is instantiated, the model instance is assigned to context dictionary using the `object` key, much like PluginTemplateExtensions.
 E.g. `self.context['object']`.